They're a Weird Mob: Adaptations

-1958 Radio Adaptation
+1958 radio adaptation

 In 1958 the novel was adapted for radio by Australasian Radio and TV productions by Gordon Grimsdale.
 The first release playing rights were sold to the Australian Broadcasting Commission (ABC) which was very rare at the time because the ABC did most of its productions inhouse.
 ART later adapted O'Grady's novel Cop This Lot as well.